RameshAditya/scoper/README.md

 so now with photoshop, project       1h 10m 41s
 products, every ipad pro is made     1h 15m 41s
 previous air.
 18m 13s

+C:\Users\Aditya\Desktop\audiosearch>python -W ignore scoper.py --video https://www.youtube.com/watch?v=bfHEnw6Rm-4 --mode SEMANTIC --limit 10 --language en
+Enter query string: i can't wait to introduce you

+i am thrilled to be able to tell     46m 43s you're going to be amazed by         1h 19m 18s powered by the all-new a12x          51m 26s
+but since this is an x chip, it      51m 51s in fact, this new a12x has more      51m 55s i can't wait for you to get your     25m 32s just like in the x-r, we call it     47m 15s the a12x bionic has an all-new       53m 1s a few days ago and they're live      40m 31s and all of the new features of       21m 47s

 ```

 ---------------------------------------------------------------------------------------------------------